 2014: The Company expanded certain recognition with the general public.

-The industrial robots are being used in many application areas.
+Industrial robots are being used in many application areas.
 The key application units are material handling, palletizing and depalletizing, loading and unloading of machines, spot and arc welding.
 Detailed applications include:

 Transport of heavy loads wherever their load capacity and free positioning are used.